suren-atoyan/yerevancoder.github.io/src/pages/2018-01-09-pay-rates-in-armenian-tech/index.md

 ---
 title: How much should you be paid in Armenian coding jobs?
-tags: armenia, coding, javascript, jsconf
+tags: Armenia, coding, JavaScript, jsconf
 author: Edgar Aroutiounian
 date: "2018-01-09"
-description: pay rates in armenian tech
+description: pay rates in Armenian tech
 discussionId: "2019-01-09-pay-rates-in-armenian-tech"
 ---